Gen-AI-In-Software-Development/List-Of-Units/Unit02-Problem-Soving-And-Pseudocode (MM)/README.md

 ```
 ### Critique
-I note that the mapping from an address to an integer.
+Note the mapping from an address to an integer.
 This is quite appropriate for a fungible token.
+Each address, representing a user account, is mapped to a certain number of tokens.
+What matters here is not what tokens an address may have but how many.
 Overall, this looks like a correct solution but is closer to actual Solidity code than we might like.
 In the next prompt, we will ask it to refine the solution into pseudocode.
 Rating: Poor.

 ### Example 2.6 prompt: Continuing with our discussion, I was hoping for a pseudocode description that could be shown to a manager who is not familiar with the Solidity language.
 I want the pseudocode to help me explain how a fungible token can be represented and associated with an address.